mitloehn/pyskycoach/README.md

 TODO:

+The current version serves as a basic training program for locating deep sky objects; as such it works as intended.
+However, many improvements come to mind, and may be implemented sooner or later:

-The charted sky section does not change with the size and shape of the window, so depending on the current view a change in window shape will result in less distortion.
+The charted sky section does not change with the size and shape of the window, so depending on the current view a change in window shape will result in more or less distortion.
 This is rather unsatisfactory, and should be taken care of automatically.

+The 'Show All' option should indicate the object type in the display, and the labels should not overlap.
+This would mean additional file data for object types, and some algorithm for better label positioning.

-On a more ambitious scale, different types of quizzes would probably be more motivating, e.g., give the name and type of a displayed object; point out all open clusters in the area; etc. This would entail implementing corresponding input methods.
+On a more ambitious scale, different types of quizzes would probably be more motivating, e.g., give the name and type of a displayed object; point out all open clusters in the area; etc. This would mean a major redesign of the interface, so this is more of a long term goal.

 ACKNOWLEDGEMENTS: